 Kirsten and Nico got one of these houses.
 They live in Paris and they need a place to spend time close to two of their kid’s grandparents.
 Another gravitational reference.
 They run Faircompanies, and this place might also become their permanent abode in the future.
 Through many years of traveling around the world producing videos for their Youtube channel, they have acquired a wide and open understanding of frugal and courageous modes of habitation, and they wish to apply and develop some of the ideas gathered along the way in making their own place.

-The house is basically nine rooms, some are not even connected between them.
-The house is in fact almost three houses side by side.
-In section, very distinct floors: the basement, at the edge of the dam level, is a workshop, and two empty cellars.
-The ground floor contains the living room, a small bathroom, the kitchen and a bedroom.
-The first floor is under three roofs.
-It has a bedroom, and then two uninhabitable spaces which are too low.
+Before we started transforming it, the house was basically nine rooms, some are not even connected between them.
+The house was in fact almost three houses side by side.
+In section, very distinct floors: the basement, at the edge of the dam level, iwas a workshop, and two empty cellars.
+The ground floor contained the living room, a small bathroom, the kitchen and a bedroom.
+The first floor was under three different roofs.
+It had a bedroom, and then two uninhabitable spaces which were too low.

 There are neither material manufacturers nor builders and carpenters in the town or in its near vicinity.
 Due to the presence of the castle, the whole town anatomy is protected through an old, unclear heritage plan which tries to maintain its old looks intact.

-These nine rooms are too isolated from each other and the outdoors.
-Its structure is in good shape, although the southern end of the top floor roof might need to be removed if it is to be made inhabitable.
-This end corner of the house has the biggest potential in terms of opening it to the surrounding views.
+These nine rooms were too isolated from each other and the outdoors.
+Its structure was in good shape, although the southern end of the top floor roof needed to be removed if it was to be made inhabitable.
+This end corner of the house had the biggest potential in terms of opening it to the surrounding views.

 SEARCH AND PLAN